Skip to main content

 • quantity

-• Floodlight custom variable IDs (“U1”, “U2”, etc., if needed)
+• If needed, floodlight custom variable IDs (“U1”, “U2”, etc., if the order cart items are not being used)

-2. Make sure that the modified file has the fields shown belowin the order listed:
+2. Make sure that the modified file has the fields shown below in the order listed:

 • first_name